Therapy for Business Owners & Entrepreneurs

 -

 Mindfulness helps you notice what’s happening in your body and mind before it becomes a spiral.
 We’ll use practical skills like breathing practices, grounding, and Mindfulness-Based Stress Reduction (MBSR) to lower reactivity, improve focus, and create more intentional decision-making.
-Over time, this supports clearer thinking, steadier leadership, and a lower risk of burnout.
+There are many short- and long-lasting benefits to using these practices.
+Some examples include: reduced reactivity, improved focus, and clearer thinking.

 -